A Functional Imperative Mix

 return res

-The second reason persistent data structures is not the answer is efficiency.
+Efficiency is the other reason persistent data structures is not the answer.

 Locked up in a monad